aenglebert/multimodal_bone/README.md

-# VLP training scripts for Self-supervised Vision-Language Deep Learning for Bone Radiography Analysis
+# VLP training scripts for Self-supervised vision-langage alignment of deep learning representations for bone X-rays analysis

-(Paper available soon)

 ## Installation

 Install requirements with `pip install -r requirements.txt`

+You can find pretrained models from the paper [here](https://orthovlp.aenglecloud.com/)

 ## Configuration